History of the Americas: Toltec

 The Toltec were a nomadic people, dating from the 10th–12th century, whose language was also spoken by the Aztecs.

 Teotihuacan

 Teotihuacan (4th century BCE – 7/8th century CE) was both a city, and an empire of the same name, which, at its zenith between 150 and the 5th century, covered most of Mesoamerica.

 Aztec

 The Aztec having started to build their empire around 14th century found their civilization abruptly ended by the Spanish conquistadors.
 They lived in Mesoamerica, and surrounding lands.
 Their capital city Tenochtitlan was one of the largest cities of all time.

 South America

+Valdivia culture

+The Valdivia culture is one of the oldest settled cultures recorded in the Americas.
+It emerged from the earlier Las Vegas culture and thrived along the coast of Santa Elena peninsula in Santa Elena Province of Ecuador between 3500 BCE and 1500 BCE.

 Norte Chico

-The oldest known civilization of the Americas was established in the Norte Chico region of modern Peru.
+One of the oldest known civilization of the Americas was established in the Norte Chico region of modern Peru.
 Complex society emerged in the group of coastal valleys, between 3000 and 1800 BCE.
 The Quipu, a distinctive recording device among Andean civilizations, apparently dates from the era of Norte Chico's prominence.